columnar-tech/dbc/docs/reference/cli.md

 `REGISTRYURL`

 :   Optional.
-URL of the driver registry to log out from
+URL of the driver registry to log out from.
+Defaults to [https://dbc-cdn-private.columnar.tech/](https://dbc-cdn-private.columnar.tech/).

 <h3>Options</h3>